mikeperry-tor/vanguards/README_TECHNICAL.md

    If an attacker wants to introduce a side channel towards an onion service, they can fetch large quantities of data from that service, or make large HTTP posts towards the service, in order to generate detectable traffic patterns.

    These traffic patterns can be detected in Tor's public relay bandwidth statistics, as well as via netflow connection volume records.
-The Tor Project is currently working on various mechanisms to reduce the granularity of these statistics and has deployed padding mechanisms to limit the resolution of netflow traffic logs, but it is not clear that these mechanisms are sufficient to obscure very large volumes of traffic.
+The Tor Project is currently working on various mechanisms to reduce the granularity of these statistics (and has already reduced them to 24 hours of aggregate data), and has also deployed padding mechanisms to limit the resolution of netflow traffic logs, but it is not clear that these mechanisms are sufficient to obscure very large volumes of traffic.

    Because of this, the bandguards subsystem has the ability to limit the total number of bytes sent over a circuit before a WARN is emitted and the